cornell-ece2300/ece2300-docs/docs/ece2300-lab4ef-proc.md

 ```

 Implement the accumulate program in assembly in the
 `sim/proc-sim-prog3.v` file.
-Use the following template which specifies
+Use the following template which takes care
-the input data as an array starting at address 0x080 with 32 elements.
+of the wait loop, writing the result, and initializing the input data as
+an array starting at address 0x080 with 32 elements.
+The comment next to
-The comment next to each element in the array specifies the value of the
+each element in the array specifies the value of the bottom five bits of
-bottom five bits of the result (i.e., what the seven-segment display
+the result (i.e., what the seven-segment display should show for a
-should show for a correct execution).
+correct execution).

 ```
 task proc_sim_prog3();

+  // set out1 to zero

+  asm( 'h000, "csrw out1, x0"      );

+  // wait for go

+  asm( 'h004, "csrr x1, in0"       );
+  asm( 'h008, "csrr x2, in2"       );
+  asm( 'h00c, "addi x3, x0, 1"     );
+  asm( 'h010, "bne  x2, x3, 0x004" );

+  // display size

+  asm( 'h014, "csrw out0, x1" );

-  // assembly code goes here
+  // fill in the accumulate loop here

+  // done (assumes result is in x4)

+  asm( ?????, "csrw out1, x4"      ); // set address appropriately
+  asm( ?????, "jal  x0, ?????"     ); // set address appropriately

   // Input array